hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-29-token-efficiency-how-loop-engineering-works-part3.md

 my earlier iterations with this before landing on the yml loop method, I saw some really lousy screens and flows that didn't make sense before I added the loops.

+> Note if you are reading this after initial publishing.
+When I first published this, I did not remember that I was using a different new tool that hit the same budget.
+I used a lot of tokens with that other tool, and that accounted for a lot of tokens.
+So in fact this method did not use much more if any than other methods - but was far more successful.

-**This is where the ROI conversation has to happen.** It used a lot of tokens, yes, but it also produced the highest-quality product in terms of user experience and infrastructure deployment.
+**This is where the ROI conversation has to happen.** It used a fair amount of tokens, yes, but it also produced the highest-quality product in terms of user experience and infrastructure deployment.
 Budgets are real, and delivering value to our customers is also real.